"

 42Pam wants to put a banner across her garage door to congratulate her son on his college graduation.
 The garage door is 12 feet high and 16 feet wide.
 How long should the banner be to fit the garage door?

-A picture of a house is shown.
-The rectangular garage is 12 feet high and 16 feet wide.
+A rectangular garage is 12 feet high and 16 feet wide.
 A blue banner goes diagonally across the garage.

 43Chi is planning to put a path of paving stones through her flower garden.
 The flower garden is a square with sides of 10 feet.
 What will the length of the path be?